Kingdom of Elfed: History

-However some sources do indicate that Elmet was actually peacefully annexed by Northumbria and that there was no direct military confrontation.
+However some sources do indicate that Elfed was actually peacefully annexed by Northumbria and that there was no direct military confrontation.

-After the annexation of Elmet, the realm was incorporated into Northumbria on Easter in 627.
+After the annexation of Elfed, the realm was incorporated into Northumbria on Easter in 627.
 Its people were known subsequently as the Elmetsæte.
 They are recorded in the late 7th century Tribal Hidage as the inhabitants of a minor territory of 600 hides.
 They were the most northerly group recorded in the Tribal Hidage.
 Probably continuing as a distinct Brittonic Celtic tribe throughout most of the Anglo-Saxon period, the tribe may have colluded with Cadwallon ap Cadfan of Gwynedd when he invaded Northumbria and briefly held the area in 633.

 A major battle between Northumbria and Mercia, the Battle of the Winwaed took place in the area in 655, according to Bede, somewhere in the region of Loidis.

 The Life of Cathróe of Metz mentions Loidam Civitatem as the boundary between the Norsemen of Scandinavian York and the Celtic Britons of the Kingdom of Ystrad Clud (Strathclyde).
-This is thought to suggest that the Kingdom of Elmet may have either regained independence soon after Northumbria's original annexation of it (Bede makes note of the fracturing of Northumbria after Edwin's death) or later up to the time.
+This is thought to suggest that the Kingdom of Elfed may have either regained independence soon after Northumbria's original annexation of it (Bede makes note of the fracturing of Northumbria after Edwin's death) or later up to the time.

 Interestingly; as late as 1315, a Florentine bill of sale (wool) records: